 Unfortunately, cats are notorious for trying to hide their illnesses.
 All too often, pet parents don't realize that something is wrong with their feline friend's health until it's serious.
-Obviously, a cat can't tell you when he's feeling ill -- there's no way to decipher those meows and purrs to get an idea of what's going on inside.
+Obviously, a cat can't explain to you what’s making him feel ill — it’s hard for humans to decipher those meows and purrs to get an idea of what's going on inside.
 But in many ways you might otherwise overlook, your cat is making clear statements about his health.

 If you decide that a visit to the vet is in order, you can provide crucial information that will help your vet make a diagnosis.
 Often a cat will "act funny" at home, but he'll be so nervous at the vet's office that he won't do anything.
 The more accurate your report, the better your vet can determine what's going on.
 And since describing your cat's condition as "funny" or "sick" is a little too vague, you need to be specific.